vibhaas/vibhaas.github.io/_posts/2024-07-14-So you want to learn how to program.md

 > Walk into any bookstore, and you'll see how to Teach Yourself Java in 24 Hours alongside endless variations offering to teach C, SQL, Ruby, Algorithms, and so on in a few days or hours...
 The conclusion is that either people are in a big rush to learn about programming, or that programming is somehow fabulously easier to learn than anything else.

-Let me make it clear: _Coding is not easy!_ Just like any craft, it takes discipline and delibrate practice over a long period of time to actually become a decent programmer.
+Let me make it clear: _Coding is not easy!_ Just like any craft, it takes discipline and deliberate practice over a long period of time to actually become a decent programmer.
 Do not expect it to be easy.
 Programming is vast, and to learn it to an intermediate level as a complete beginner, it will take you at least two years of practice.
-To become a expert programmer it may take you five, ten years, or more!
+To become a master at the craft of programming it may take you five, ten years, or more!
 I cannot say, since I do not consider myself one!
 So, you must develop a love for the craft, which is the only way to hone your skills to this level.
 It is important to keep this in mind.

 ### 3. Learn how to program, not any particular language

-Most programming languages are very similar, like different dialects of the same language, rather than completely different languages..
-Lorem Ipsum.
+Most programming languages are very similar, like different dialects of the same language, rather than completely different languages.
+So, instead of trying to learn the syntax of many different languages, it is better to learn how to program well in _one_ particular language before trying others.

+For an analogy, learning syntax is like learning how to make words and sentences in a language.
+Learning to program is like learning how to write books with it.
+So, write a good one.

 ### 4. Syntax vs "knowing" a language

-Lorem Ipsum.

-### 5. On Online Courses and Tutorial Hell

-Lorem Ipsum.
+> A language that doesn't affect the way you think about programming, is not worth knowing ~ Alan Perlis

+Different programming languages have different use cases and philosophies on how to perform the same task.
+This is a continuation of the previous subsection on learning how to program well -- learn your language well, too!
+The syntax structures which are common between languages are just the surface - every language has something fresh and interesting to offer.

+To illustrate what I mean, consider a programmer extremely proficient in C++.
+He will be able to pick up the syntax of Python within 1-2 days.
+However, he wouldn't have learnt how to write _Pythonic_ code, and code in the philosophy and style of Python, or follow its best practices, and will likely take a few months if he wants to grasp that.

+This is what I mean by syntax vs "knowing a language".
+Be a native speaker of your language and not just memorize the words.

+### 5. Know when to stop learning

+By "stop learning", I mean to stop consuming online courses and tutorials.
+Start applying what you have learnt to the real world.
+A lot of programmers suffer from impostor syndrome, the feeling of not being good enough and being under-confident.
+This leads them to constantly consume more and more tutorials and not actually coding.
+However, this becomes counter-productive.
+At a stage, further learning is only possible by applying what you have already learnt.

 ### 6. Write Clear Code